RTI-DP/rti-dp/README.md

 ```

 ## Reproducing the results
 `main` is a cleaner version but if you want to reproduce the result in the paper, switch to the branch `reproduce`.
-We provide all parameters in this branch.
+All parameters are provided in this branch.

 We use the same checkpoints as provided by [diffusion policy](https://diffusion-policy.cs.columbia.edu/data/) for pusht, blockpush, and robomimic for RTI-DP-clip.

-For RTI-DP-scale, we provide checkpoints on huggingface.
+For RTI-DP-scale, we provide checkpoints on [huggingface](https://huggingface.co/duandaxia/rti-dp-scale).

 ## Citation